inmanta/inmanta-core/docs/resource_sets.rst

     :caption: main.cf

 Keep in mind that each resource set contains a collection of independent resources.
-Since the router instances for other sets do not exist at compilation time, it would be impossible to enforce a router index that was based just on the id and excluded the network.
+In this example scenario, since the router instances for other sets do not exist at compilation time, it would be impossible to enforce a router index that was based just on the id and excluded the network.

-The liability of ensuring that resource sets are consistently defined for a set of resources that is distinct (is not part of the partial compile) from other sets remains with the model developer.
+The model developer is accountable for the following: Each resource set in a partial compilation needs to be separate from and independent of the resource sets that aren't included in the partial model.
+When performing partial compilations, this is a crucial assumption.
+If this condition is not satisfied, partial compilations may end up being incompatible with one another (a full compilation with the identical changes would fail), as the index example shows.
+This can result in undefinable behavior.

 Constraints and rules